warezit/ModSauce-Server/README.md

 Hello all!

-This is a GitHub page about our ModSauce Server: zitSauce
+This GitHub page is inteded to be an "issue tracker" for our ModSauce Server: zitSauce

 # Issues on the server, or with your client?

 Check the "Issues" here: https://github.com/zitSauce/ModSauce-Server/issues

+# Questions?

-Visit the zitSauce website here: http://steamtrade.me/projects/zs/zitsauce
+Visit the zitSauce website here:

+http://steamtrade.me/projects/zs/zitsauce